arXiv/arxiv-docs/about/ourmembers.md

 1. University of Illinois at Urbana-Champaign  (USA) _BTAA_
 1. University of Oxford  (UK) _JISC_
 1. University of Tokyo  (Japan) _NII Japan Consortium_
-1. University of Van Amsterdam  (Netherlands)
+1. University of Amsterdam  (Netherlands)

 ## Tier 2